Department of international relations

 Researches and International Cooperation of the Department of International Relations

-From 2022, the IR department is implementing a new project - "The Ring of Mediterranean: Regional Studies" No. 101047919 — MEDITERreg — ERASMUS-JMO-2021-HEI-TCH-RSCH (Grant Agreement No. 101047919 — MEDITERreg ).
+In 2022-2025, the IR department is implementing a project "The Ring of Mediterranean: Regional Studies" No. 101047919 — MEDITERreg — ERASMUS-JMO-2021-HEI-TCH-RSCH (Grant Agreement No. 101047919 — MEDITERreg ).
 The project implementation period is March 1, 2022 – February 28, 2025.
 This Jean Monet action is aimed at creating and supporting the "Mediterranean" module within the Master's program "International Relations, Social Communications and Regional Studies" at the Faculty of International Relations, Political Science and of Sociology, Odesa I. I. Mechnikov National University.
 The task of the project: to introduce a new master's level module on regional studies, which will provide students with knowledge, as well as analytical and independent thinking for further research, academic and public professional activities; modernize existing and create new teaching and learning facilities related to the process of Europeanization, regional studies and the Mediterranean, which will strengthen the regional and European studies of the faculty through a specific and detailed understanding of the Mediterranean as a whole and this dimension in the EU neighbourhood policy.
-The module will also promote academic competence in the field of interdisciplinary research; to develop a deeper and more concrete understanding of the perspectives of the Mediterranean in relation to Europeanization and the new direction of regionalism among young teachers of the IR department, students, young scientists and postgraduate students.
-The implementation of the project is proceeding according to the plan: the Quality Assurance Council is working, 4 new courses have been developed and taught, the program of the "Linguistic and Regional Studies" course has been updated, the conference of MEDITERreg graduates is held every year for master's students and young researchers, the website with the module logo in the ONU domain has been created (http://onu.edu.ua/en/structure/faculty/isn/mediterreg-jean-monnet-module).

 Since 2003, the faculty of the FIRPS has been publishing the scientific journal "Bulletin of ONU.
 Series "Sociology and political sciences".
 Since 2019, the journal has changed its name to "International and Political Studies" (Interpolis), the scientific editor is Olga Brusylovska.
 The journal is included in the List of Scientific and Professional Publications of Ukraine: Political Sciences (specialties - 052, 291) in accordance with the Order of the Ministry of Education and Culture of Ukraine "On Approval of the Decisions of the Attestation Board of the Ministry" dated July 2, 2020 (category B).